tpayne/lang-examples/nodejs/dbops/README.md

 ```

 This will...
-* Deploy various configmaps with the schema definitions.
-The SQL scripts are loaded dynamically from `lang-examples/nodejs/dbops/dbpgapp-helm/files/db/sqlscripts`
+* Deploy various configmaps with schema definitions.
+These SQL definitions are loaded dynamically from `lang-examples/nodejs/dbops/dbpgapp-helm/files/db/sqlscripts` and are used to drive the database creation
-* Deploy a Postgres client image singleton POD to run the scripts using a definition from `lang-examples/nodejs/dbops/dbpgapp-helm/files/db/shell/dbdeploy.cmd`
+* Deploy a Postgres client image singleton POD to run the scripts using a script from `lang-examples/nodejs/dbops/dbpgapp-helm/files/db/shell/dbdeploy.cmd`.
+You can modify this script if you want to ensure more logging, error handling etc.
-* Deploy a NodeJS application image build using the Dockerfile `lang-examples/nodejs/dbops/app`.
-You will need to update the Helm chart to pickup different images as required
+* Deploy a NodeJS application image built using the Dockerfile `lang-examples/nodejs/dbops/app`.
+You will need to update the Helm chart to pickup different images as required, e.g. if you are using a different CR repo
 * Create an Ingress to act as a public endpoint for the app

 Running the App
 ---------------
 The app has various endpoints you can use to interact with the CosmosDB database.
 These are shown below.

+Some of the samples will query from tables or views and some of them are used for health checks or info queries.

 ```shell
     curl restapi.ukwest.cloudapp.azure.com/dbapi/healthz